Tenneco (TEN) Q1 2017 Results - Earnings Call Transcript

 Richard M. Kwas - Wells Fargo Securities LLC

-And I could see (30:26) Brian you wouldn't call out anything on that?
+All right.
+So, Brian you wouldn't call out anything on that?

 Brian J. Kesseler - Tenneco, Inc.